 With a strong commitment to manufacturing our products responsibly and sustainably, we align our business practices and operations with the Code of Conduct published by the Responsible Business Alliance (RBA), formerly the Electronic Industry Citizenship Coalition (EICC), a leading industry coalition dedicated to corporate social responsibility in global supply chains.
 The RBA Code of Conduct establishes standards to ensure safe working conditions in the electronics industry, industries in which electronics is a key component, their supply chains, and that workers are treated with respect and dignity and that business operations are environmentally-responsible and ethically-conducted.
 The RBA Code of Conduct is based on international principles and norms that we support and incorporate in our business practices, including the United Nations (UN) Universal Declaration of Human Rights, the UN Guiding Principles on Business and Human Rights, and the International Labor Organization’s Declaration on Fundamental Principles and Rights at Work.

 Through its rigorous RBA Validated Assessment Program (VAP), Diodes endeavors to ensure that its operational activities are consistently conducted in alignment with the RBA Code of Conduct and Diodes’ quality standards and procedures.
-In particular, two of our manufacturing sites in Shanghai received Silver status recognition from the RBA.
+In particular, our Chengdu manufacturing site as well as two of our manufacturing sites in Shanghai received Silver status recognition from the RBA.

 Last Updated: August 2020